federicospataro/DCR-B-Project/README.md

 ![MySql](https://img.shields.io/badge/Database-MySQL-brightgreen)
 ![Python](https://img.shields.io/badge/Code-Python-blue)

-Educational project to build a search facility on a subtree of a local file system.
+Educational project, for the Digital Content Retrieval Course, to build a search facility on a subtree of a local file system.

 - The schema of the database, in SQL ddl [» schemaDDL.sql «](schemaDDL.sql)
 - The developed code for loading the database [» script_build.py «](script_build.py)